nodejs/promises/GLOSSARY.md

 > the network (e.g., socket hang-up), or a remote service (e.g., a 500 error,
 > failure to connect, or the like).

+Notably, operational errors that are not accounted for by the programmer are considered unexpected errors.

 ### Programmer Error

 An error that represents a mistake on the programmer's behalf.
 To paraphrase the